BBillot/hypothalamus_seg/README.md

 - `<post>` (optional) is the path where the posteriors (given as soft probability maps) will be saved. \
 This must be a folder if `<image>` designates a folder.
-- `<resample>` (optional) hypothalamus_seg was trained on images at approximately 1mm isotropic resolution, it would be underperforming when presented with images of higher/lower resolutions.
+- `<resample>` (optional) hypothalamus_seg was trained on images at approximately 1mm isotropic resolution, so it would be underperforming if presented with images of higher/lower resolutions.
 Therefore, any image with a resolution outside the [0.95, 1.15] range will be internally resampled to 1mm resolution.
 Use this optional `--post` flag to save the resampled images.
 It must be the path to a single image, or a folder if `<image>` designates a folder.
 Also, note that if the image is resampled, the segmentation will be given at 1mm resolution as well, regardless of